 - You can’t set increasing or decreasing interval times

 - Interval times limited to 30 second increments

-Thanks to a long-life battery, you should be able to get up to five days per charge with normal usage, so you can look forward to fewer charging sessions.
+Thanks to a long-life battery, you should be able to get up to 10 days per charge with normal usage, so you can look forward to fewer charging sessions.

-Both Inspire models sync with most Apple, Android and Windows devices, so you can manage your workout data and access Fitbit features from your phone, tablet or computer.
+The Inspire 2 syncs with most Apple, Android and Windows devices, so you can manage your workout data and access Fitbit features from your phone, tablet or computer.
 However, you might have intermittent problems either establishing an initial connection or dealing with dropped connections.

 - Long battery life